 By the conclusion of the Uruguay Round of global tariff negotiations in 1994, the MFN principle combined with country-by-country commitments to keep tariffs below specified tariff ceilings (i.e. tariff bindings) had generated significant tariff liberalization.
 Indeed, at that time, the various rounds of global tariff negotiations had been the dominant form of global tariff liberalization with FTAs being relatively few and far between.
-However, since then, global negotiations on further tariff reductions have stalled and the current Doha Round of global negotiations is essentially dead.
-Concurrently, the post-Uruguay Round world has seen an unprecedented surge of FTAs with FTAs thus becoming the dominant form of global tariff liberalization.
+Subsequently, the post-Uruguay Round world has seen an unprecedented surge of FTAs with FTAs becoming the dominant form of global tariff liberalization.
 Indeed, given de facto global free trade would arise if all pairs of nations were linked by FTAs, FTA expansion under Article XXIV has created new hope in an alternative route to global free trade.